example42/example42.github.io/_posts/2016-05-30-exploring-puppet4-modules-design-patterns.md

 So, bringing on this logic, the module is supposed to be a sort of super-module which not only manages the installation of the components of a distributed Rails architecture, but also the deployment and the configuration of different Rails applications, each one in their one, independent and interoperable, profile classes.

-Is this a bad idea as it breaks most of the modules' basic rules?
-Maybe, or maybe it's simply a different way to define boundaries and responsibilities of Puppet classes.
+Is this a bad idea as it breaks the first rule of modules design (Single Responsibility principle)?
+Maybe, or maybe it's simply a different way to define boundaries and responsibilities of Puppet classes and modules.

 Note also how having different options for the install class may make the module more complete and feature rich.
 Check, for example, the different [install classes](https://github.com/example42/puppet-rails/tree/master/manifests/install) currently available on that module.

 We have seen some sample modules following the patterns that David has described, they are not complete and may be over simplified.
 For example I like the *options_hash + template* pattern, and I prefer it over having classes with a huge amount of parameters (up to one for each application configuration entry), so I did these modules with this principle in mind.

 Still this is not a requirement.

-Once you keep a minimal "just install and do nothing else" approach for the main class (and if you do it, please use install_class indirection) and move into profiles in modules all the customization, typical use cases, opinionated setups, you can actually have endless options.
-You might even provide in the same module alternative profiles using either an essential options_hash + template approach or one based on multiple (profile class') parameters.
+Once you keep a minimal "just install and do nothing else" approach for the main class (and if you do it, please use install_class indirection as it would greatly enhance its interoperability) and move into profiles in modules all the customization, typical use cases, opinionated setups, you can actually have endless options.
+You might even provide in the same module alternative profiles using either an essential options_hash + template approach or one based on multiple (profile class') parameters, for example.

 Also the idea of using Tiny Puppet in component modules (originally I considered it mostly as a possible replacement for component modules, to be used in local profiles) has proven to be useful and practical: it saves modules authors from managing a lot of common logic and module data and provides an handy abstraction on application management.